haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 You have completed this tutorial.
 If you have any questions or suggestions, feel free to contact us via email or asking a question through our [support center](https://ask.bioexcel.eu){:target="_blank"}.

 <hr>
 ## Additional docking runs

-If you are curious and want learn more about HADDOCK and the impact of the input data on the docking results, consider performing and analysing, as described above, the following runs:
+If you are curious and want learn more the impact of the input data on the docking results in HADDOCK, consider performing and analysing the following runs:

-* Same run as above, but without defining the phosphorylated histidine;
+* E2A-HPR docking without defining the phosphorylated histidine;
-* Same run as above, but using only the first model of the HPR ensemble - you can either open ensemble in PyMOL and save the 1st state only, or manually copy "MODEL 1" from file using text editor, or use [PDBTOOLS](https://wenmr.science.uu.nl/pdbtools/submit){:target="_blank"}.
+* E2A-HPR docking using only the first model of the HPR ensemble - you can either open ensemble in PyMOL and save the 1st state only, or manually copy "MODEL 1" from file using text editor, or use [PDBTOOLS](https://wenmr.science.uu.nl/pdbtools/submit){:target="_blank"}.

 Don't hesitate to browse [education](/education) page, you will find more tutorials these!